This family of protozoan parasites are responsible for causing malaria, which is the number one cause of human death of all parasitic species.

 Pregnant women, especially in the first trimester are advised to stay away from cats because of risk of congenital toxoplasmosis for their child

-- Parasite can cross the placenta and cause stillbirth, chorioretinitis, intracerebral calcifications, psychomotor disturbances, and hydrocephaly or microcephaly
+- The parasite can cross the placenta and cause stillbirth, chorioretinitis, intracerebral calcifications, psychomotor disturbances, and hydrocephaly or microcephaly

 - Manifestations of this disease can occur after childbirth